 Are you not comfortable with going out just yet?
 Imagine if there was an app that compiled a variety of high-quality London workshops, events, and classes, all via Zoom.
 Well, there is!
 The Citysocializer app is led by a growing community of verified hosts who enjoy sharing their passions and skills with the public.
 With things like Afternoon of Art events, yoga classes, and drinking socials in the park, the ideas are endless with the Citysocializer app.

 London Walking Tours

 Nothing screams Summer like a good ole’ pool day.
-Whether you prefer to bob in the water or relax in the warm sun, heading to your local (or not-so-local) lido is a great place to strike up a conversation.
-Especially during this time of the year, the pool is a hot spot for people to gather, so expect a wide range of ages and backgrounds all around you!
+Whether you prefer to bob in the water or relax in the warm sun, heading to your local (or not-so-local) lido is a great place to start a conversation.
+Especially during this time of the year, the pool is a hot spot for people to gather, so expect a wide range of ages and backgrounds around you!
 And if you visit enough times, you’ll be able to point out the regulars— or even become one yourself.

 Here are a few lidos to hop:

 Volunteering with a charity allows you to meet people from all walks of life and even pick up a new skill or two.
 Team London is a great website that compiles hundreds of volunteering opportunities throughout the city, and possibly the perfect one for you.
 You can even read a little bit about some volunteers’ experiences with Team London and learn how serving has impacted their own lives.
 Go make a difference!

 Remember: Just Be Yourself

 Oftentimes, putting yourself out there in new social settings can be quite scary— especially after a six-month-long lockdown.
 But don’t let that fear stand in the way of meeting someone new.
 Who knows, they may have the same hesitancy as you (bond over that!).
 If you consider any of the ideas listed above, just remember to be patient and stay true to yourself!